Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 ## Pre-requisites

-To deploy this ARM template, your user/service principal must have Owner permission at the Microsoft Entra ID Tenant root.
+To deploy this ARM template, your user/service principal must have Owner permission at the Microsoft Entra Tenant root.
 See the following [instructions](https://learn.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) on how to grant access before you proceed.

 ## Optional pre-requisites